addyosmani/backbone-fundamentals/README.md

 Whilst native solutions to these problems will be arriving in ES Harmony, the good news is that writing modular JavaScript has never been easier and you can start doing it today.

-In this next part of the book, we're going to look at how to use the AMD module format and RequireJS for cleanly wrapping units of code in your application into managable modules.
+In this next part of the book, we're going to look at how to use AMD modules and RequireJS for cleanly wrapping units of code in your application into managable modules.

 ##Organizing modules with RequireJS and AMD

 In case you haven't used it before, RequireJS is a popular script loader written by James Burke - a developer who has been quite instrumental in helping shape the AMD module format, which we'll discuss more shortly.
 Some of RequireJS's capabilities include helping to load multiple script files, helping define modules with or without dependencies and loading in non-script dependencies such as text files.

-So, why use RequireJS with Backbone?.
+So, why use RequireJS with Backbone?
 Although Backbone is excellent when it comes to providing a sanitary structure to your applications, there are a few key areas where some additional help could be used:

 1) Backbone doesn't endorse a particular approach to modular-development.
 Although this means it's quite open-ended for developers to opt for classical patterns like the module-pattern or Object Literals for structuring their apps (which both work fine), it also means developers aren't sure of what works best when other concerns come into play, such as dependency management.